Alcantara fans 10 in 6 innings, Marlins beat Pirates in 10

 Jeff Brigham gave up a two-out, RBI single to Mitchell in the bottom half, then fanned Greg Allen to strand Ben Gamel at third for his second save in the majors and first since 2019.

+"Hard-fought contest for a lot of innings, the whole way through," Mitchell said.
+"It is a tough loss for us.
+But we did a lot of things right and almost pulled it through.
+Just needed one more hit."

-Miami let a 4-2 lead slip away in the ninth when Yoshi Tsutsugo hit a two-run single off of reliever Anthony Bass (2-3).
+Miami let a 4-2 lead slip away in the ninth, when Yoshi Tsutsugo hit a two-run single off reliever Anthony Bass (2-3).
 Bass had not allowed a run in 17 straight appearances.
-An error by the first baseman Jesús Aguilar set up the rally.
+An error by first baseman Jesús Aguilar set up the rally.

 The Marlins took two of three from the Pirates after losing their previous four.